The Caswell County Courthouse: A Witness to a Divided Time

 A Turning Point in Reconstruction

-This was not an isolated act of violence—it was a calculated attempt to intimidate and silence political opposition during Reconstruction.
-Across North Carolina, formerly enslaved individuals were gaining the right to vote and hold office, and groups like the Klan responded with organized violence.
+But this was not an isolated act of violence—it was part of a larger, calculated effort to intimidate and silence political opposition during Reconstruction.
+As formerly enslaved individuals across North Carolina began to exercise their right to vote and hold office, organized groups like the Klan responded with targeted acts of terror meant to maintain control and suppress change.

 The Kirk–Holden War